TryCatchHCF/PacketWhisper/README_GETTING_STARTED.txt

 =====  Not a high-bandwidth transfer method =====

 PacketWhisper relies on DNS queries, which are UDP-based, meaning order of delivery (or even successful delivery) of the request is not guranteed.
 For this reason, PacketWhisper adds a small (1 second or less) delay between each DNS query.
-You can safely transfer payloads at a rate of about 3.6K per hour (60 bytes per minute).
+You can safely transfer payloads at a rate of about 7.2K per hour (120 bytes per minute).
 That's based on the size of the original payload, not the Cloakified output file.
-You can double that rate of transfer by cutting the delay in half, but proceed carefully.
+After I gather more data on reliability vs. speed, I'll be adding a selection of data rates for the user to choose from.

 And let's face it, if you have non-DNS modes of data transfer available, you can just use the main <a href="https://github.com/TryCatchHCF/Cloakify">Cloakify Toolset</a> project to hide the file in plain sight (maybe turn the payload into a list of PokemonGo monsters w/ LatLon coordinates) and use all that high bandwidth available via FTP/HTTP/etc. DNS is extremely useful when other protocols are blocked, but always be aware of your options.